samarh/samarh.github.io/index.md

 [Data]

 ### Vechicle License Plate Recognition
-Built a system that localizes license plates from natural images of vechicles under a range of lighting conditions and reads the vehicle's registration number from them.
+Built an image processing system that localizes license plates from natural images of cars under different lighting conditions and then recognizes the vehicles' registration numbers from them.
 [Report][Code]

 ### Handwritten Digit Classifier